 Current Offerings:

-Our guides will lead you on a story of how one Albany, NY family reacted to loss and change.
+Our guides will lead you on a story of how one Albany, NY household reacted to loss and change at the turn of the 20th century.

 Visit Historic Cherry Hill to see how Catherine recreated the interiors of Cherry Hill as an expression of colonial aristocratic nostalgia and identity- as well as the spaces in which other members of the household lived and worked through the centuries.